Chloeiii/Notebook/express.md

 - Open http://127.0.0.1:8081/ in any browser to see the result.

 ----
-## Express Project Structure Example
+## Express Project Structure Example:sunny:
 [create a skeleton website](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/skeleton_website)
 (an application where a user can login, register and leave a comment for everyone to admire)